Leon-Sander/yt_and_article_summarizer/readme.md

-### Langchain Chat App with Streamlit
+### Youtube and Online Article Summarizer

-This is the code to my streamlit exploration video: https://youtu.be/8p01ZYQlGp4
+You can just run summarizer_agent to interact with the summarizer agent through the command line, or run the streamlit_app to have a chat web interace.